Beerman84/miniSaas/README.md

 ```

 This account is provided for demonstration and testing purposes.

-## Future Development

-The current project provides the core functionality required for a project management SaaS dashboard, while leaving room for further development.

-Potential future improvements include:

-* Advanced user roles and permissions
-* More detailed reporting and analytics
-* Project activity history
-* Notifications and reminders
 * File and document management
 * Additional dashboard metrics
 * External service integrations